johan/QuickJSON/README.md

 or into `~/Library/QuickLook/` (to install for yourself only).
 You may need to create this directory, if it does not exist.

-To get sweet copy/paste functionality while in QuickLook, also run:
+To get sweet copy/paste functionality from QuickLook, also run:

     defaults write com.apple.finder QLEnableTextSelection -bool true